ChengTang/ChengTang.github.io/index.md

 2. **newton: 4320 seconds, 2000 iterations**
 3. **adam: 7629 seconds, 5,000,000 iterations**

-The Tensorflow implementation of the second order method using Krylov subspace method can be found in the Github repository.
+The Tensorflow implementation of the second order method using Krylov subspace method can be found in the link above.

 ---